Published May 26, 2020 • 3 minute read

 An additional insured endorsement is a provision made to a Commercial General Liability (CGL) policy that effectively extends the subcontractor or vendor’s coverage to the client (general contractor, real estate owner, hotel management company, etc.), and other relevant parties (lender, joint-venture partner, etc.).

-If a blanket additional insured endorsement referencing “where required by written contract” is being used, careful review of the language should be done to ensure that all parties seeking additional insured status are provided coverage for an appropriate time period.
+For example, if a blanket additional insured endorsement referencing “where required by written contract” is being used, careful review of the language should be done to ensure that all parties seeking additional insured status are provided coverage for an appropriate time period.

 With blanket additional insured endorsements, the insurance provider does not have a list of named additional insureds.
 Since the insurer does not have access to these identities, they are unable to provide any notice of cancellation to affected parties, thus making the additional insureds on the policy more susceptible to lapses in coverage, and subsequently, of failed loss transfer.